Stekeblad/Stekeblads-Video-Uploader/README.md

 # Stekeblad's Video Uploader

+## Project Closed

+Since 08:00, 3 april, 2022 UTC is this project closed.
+I will not be giving support or releasing new updates.
+The project will however remain here as archived meaning its still available for download and the wiki, existing issues or the source code can be consulted for help.
+It is also no longer possible to access YouTube without your own API key.
+[See this wiki page on how to use your own API key with Stekeblad's Video Uploder.](https://github.com/Stekeblad/Stekeblads-Video-Uploader/wiki/Personal-API-key)

+---

 ## Easier bulk uploads to YouTube
 Helps people who upload a lot of videos to YouTube by automatically setting video title, description, tags, playlist,